zfanli/blog/README.md

 }
 ```

-And, use the callback of `next()` to accesses the store will solve this problem.
+And, use the callback of `next()` for check the store will solve this problem.

 ```js
 beforeEnter: (to, from, next) => {